Macron makes Ukraine his top priority as China's Xi Jinping makes state visit to France - ExBulletin

 Macron makes Ukraine his top priority as China's Xi Jinping makes state visit to France

-France is the first stop on a European trip by Xi aimed at rebuilding relations at a time of global tensions.
-After France on Monday and Tuesday, the Chinese leader will head to in Serbia and Hungary.
+PARIS — French President Emmanuel Macron will pressure China's Xi Jinping to use his influence to get Russia to end the war in Ukraine during a two-day state visit to France.
+The leaders are also expected to discuss trade disputes over electric cars, cognac and cosmetics.

-France hopes the discussions will help convince China to use its influence with Moscow to contribute to a resolution of the conflict in Ukraine, according to a French presidential official.
-Russian President Vladimir Putin recently announced planning to visit China this month.
+France hopes that the discussions will help convince China to use its influence with Moscow to contribute to a resolution of the conflict in Ukraine, according to a French presidential official.
+Russian President Vladimir Putin recently announced his intention to visit China this month.

-Macron will pressure Xi over supplies to Chinese companies supporting the Russian war effort despite EU sanctions, he said.
+Macron will press Xi over supplies from Chinese companies supporting the Russian war effort despite EU sanctions, he said.
 China claims its neutrality in the Ukrainian conflict.

-France also wants China to maintain a dialogue with kyiv, added the official, who was not authorized to be publicly named in line with presidential policy.
+France also wants China to maintain a dialogue with kyiv, added the official, who was not authorized to be identified as per presidential policy.

-Last year, Macron called on Xi to bring Russia to its senses, but the call was not followed by any apparent change in Beijing's position.

-The French authorities are pursuing two ultimately contradictory objectives, writes Marc Julienne, director of the Center for Asian Studies at the French Institute of International Relations, in an information note.
-On the one hand, convincing Xi that it is in his interest to help the Europeans pressure Vladimir Putin to end the war and, on the other hand, dissuading the Chinese president from delivering weapons to his Russian friend.
+The French authorities are pursuing two ultimately contradictory objectives,” writes Marc Julienne, director of the Center for Asian Studies at the French Institute of International Relations, in an information note.
+On the one hand, convincing Xi that he is in his interest in helping the Europeans to put pressure on Vladimir Putin to end the war and, on the other hand, to dissuade the Chinese president from delivering weapons to his Russian friend.

 In short, we think that Xi can help us, but at the same time we fear that he could help Putin, writes Julienne.